celesrenata/pfsense-ultimate-config/README.md

 4. Find your device and click the light colored **plus** icon next to it
 5. Enter the following data:
     * **IP Address:** An IP outside of your dynamic range set in **Services > DHCP Server**
-    * **Hostname:** Choose something you can remember so you don't have to come back here
+    * **Hostname:** Choose something you can remember, so you don't have to come back here
-    * **Description:** If you do have to come back here, at least setup a description so you know what that host does!
+    * **Description:** If you do have to come back here, at least set up a description, so you know what that host does!
 6. Save
 7. Apply Changes
 8. Navigate to: **Firewall > Rules > LAN**